Mentoriship

 • Summarizing key points, action items, and follow-ups

-Mentoring circle framework: kicking off your program
+Mentoring circle framework: Steps to kick off your program

 Creating mentoring circles within the organization can be time-consuming, especially if you have no existing mentoring framework to follow.
+Follow these 7 key steps to set up successful mentoring circles in your organization.

-What do you hope to achieve by introducing mentoring circles?
-What are the needs and concerns within the organization that a mentoring program might be able to address?
-This will help determine the type of program you want to set up.
+• What are the needs and concerns within the organization that a mentoring program might be able to address?

-2. Choose who will participate
+2. Decide who will participate

 • Will the program be open to all employees or just certain departments?